microCore-VHDL/uCore-for-Cyclone-IV/README.md

-# EP4CD6_OMDAZZ prototypingboard
+# RZ-EASY FPGA Cyclone IV EP4CE6 prototyping board
-microCore implemented on the simple OMDAZZ prototyping board with the EP4CE6 FPGA.<BR>
+microCore implemented on the simple RZ-EASY prototyping board with the EP4CE6 FPGA.<BR>
 Caution: This is work in progress<BR>
 Its RS232 UART is used as a umbilical link connecting to the host system that runs the cross-compiler and interactive debugger.<BR>
 Its row of 4 LEDs is used for signalling.<BR>